jboss-developer/jboss-developer-shared-resources/guides/CONTRIBUTING.md

         git fetch upstream

+6. Create a local topic branch to work with your new quickstart, features, changes, or fixes.
+   * _IMPORTANT:_ Always work with the current developer branch of the quickstart repository.
+The is the branch that automatically displays in the dropdown when you browse to <https://github.com/jboss-developer/jboss-eap-quickstarts>
+   * Checkout the latest source code from the current `-develop` branch into your own branch using the following syntax:

-6. Create a new topic branch to contain your new quickstart, features, changes, or fixes using the `git checkout -b  <topic-branch-name> upstream/master` command.
-If you are fixing a Bugzilla or JIRA, it is a good practice to use the number in the branch name.
+            git checkout -b  <topic-branch-name> upstream/<current-development-branch>
+   * If you are fixing a Bugzilla or JIRA, it is a good practice to use the number in the branch name.
 For new quickstarts or other fixes, try to use a good description for the branch name.
-For example:
+   * The following are examples of Git checkout commands:

-        git checkout -b Bz-98765432 upstream/master
+            git checkout -b Bz-98765432 upstream/6.4.x-develop
-        git checkout -b JDF-9876543 upstream/master
+            git checkout -b JDF-9876543 upstream/6.4.x-develop
-        git checkout -b add-xyz-quickstart upstream/master
+            git checkout -b add-xyz-quickstart upstream/6.4.x-develop
 7. Contribute new code or make changes to existing files.
 Make sure that you follow the [General Guidelines](#general-guidelines) below.

 8. To verify if your code followed the General Guidelines you can run [QS Tools](http://www.jboss.org/jdf/quickstarts/qstools/) on your project.